 Hey, soon-to-be Mama!
 I’m glad you’re here to learn more about cervical exams during pregnancy.

 Pregnancy education is often overlooked, but I’m here to tell you everything you need to know about cervical exams during pregnancy.
 Including your rights!
-(You have them, and I'm gonna teach you how to use them- without fear of offending!)
+(You have them, and I'm gonna teach you how to use them- without fear of your provider being offended!)

 Not sure where your cervix is?